 We are currently evaluating WTX-124 in a Phase 1/1b clinical trial as a monotherapy and in combination with Merck & Co., Inc.'s anti-PD-1 therapy KEYTRUDA (pembrolizumab) in patients with immunotherapy sensitive advanced or metastatic solid tumors who have failed standard of care treatment, including checkpoint inhibitor therapy.
 In November 2023, we announced preliminary first-in-human clinical data from the initial monotherapy dose-escalation cohorts in the Phase 1/1b clinical trial.
 The preliminary data established proof of mechanism for WTX-124 and proof of concept for our INDUKINE design, and included assessments of safety and tolerability, pharmacokinetics, relevant biomarkers and preliminary antitumor activity.
 The preliminary data included data collected as of October 18, 2023, from 16 heavily pretreated patients from the first four monotherapy dose escalation cohorts (1, 3, 6, and 12 mg) supportive of continued dose escalation.
 Dose escalation is ongoing in the monotherapy and combination therapy arms of the trial.
-In the first half of 2024, we expect to report updated interim data from the monotherapy dose-escalation arms of the Phase 1/1b clinical trial, select a recommended dose for expansion and initiate monotherapy dose expansion arms, and report initial data from the combination dose escalation cohorts of the Phase 1/1b clinical trial.
+In June 2024, we reported updated interim data from the monotherapy dose-escalation arms of the Phase 1/1b clinical trial, selected a recommended dose for expansion and initiated monotherapy dose escalation cohorts of the Phase 1/1b clinical trial.

 We are also currently evaluating WTX-330 in a Phase 1 clinical trial for the treatment of immunotherapy resistant advanced or metastatic solid tumors or lymphoma, to be followed by expansion arms in relapsed/refractory tumors following treatment with checkpoint inhibitors or tumors for which checkpoint inhibitors are not approved.
 We announced the initiation of patient dosing in February 2023.
 The trial is currently open for enrollment.
-We plan to report initial data from the Phase 1 clinical trial in the second quarter of 2024.
-During the three months ended March 31, 2024, we received alignment from the U.S. Food and Drug Administration, or the FDA, on the comparability path for WTX-330 for an improved manufacturing process, which we expect to integrate into our clinical development program.
+We reported initial data from the Phase 1 clinical trial in June 2024.
+During the six months ended June 30, 2024, we received alignment from the U.S. Food and Drug Administration, or the FDA, on the comparability path for WTX-330 for an improved manufacturing process, which we expect to integrate into our clinical development program.

-In April 2022, we entered into a global collaboration and license agreement, or the Collaboration Agreement, with Jazz Pharmaceuticals Ireland Limited, or Jazz, under which Jazz acquired exclusive global development and commercialization rights related to Interferon alpha, or IFNα, INDUKINE molecule, JZP898 (formerly WTX-613), as well as products containing certain isolated recombinant polypeptides comprising IFNα that meet specified criteria (each such product, a Licensed Product).
-Pursuant to the terms of the Collaboration Agreement, we are responsible for certain preclinical development activities with respect to JZP898 and other development activities specified in mutually agreed upon development plans.
-Jazz will generally reimburse us for the cost of such activities.
-Jazz will be responsible for all other development and commercialization activities conducted to exploit the Licensed Products.
-Jazz received IND application clearance from the FDA for JZP898 in July 2023 and initiated a Phase 1 clinical trial of JZP898 in the fourth quarter of 2023.
+In April 2022, we entered into a global collaboration and license agreement, or the Collaboration Agreement, with Jazz Pharmaceuticals Ireland Limited, or Jazz, under which Jazz acquired exclusive global development and commercialization rights related to Interferon alpha, or IFN $\alpha$ , INDUKINE molecule, JZP898 (formerly WTX-613), as well as products containing certain isolated recombinant polypeptides comprising IFN $\alpha$ that meet specified criteria (each such product, a Licensed Product).
+Pursuant to the terms of the Collaboration Agreement, we were responsible for certain preclinical development activities with respect to JZP898 and in the future could be responsible for other development activities if specified in mutually agreed upon development plans.
+Jazz generally agreed to reimburse us for the cost of such activities.
+Jazz is responsible for all other development and commercialization activities conducted to exploit the Licensed Products.
+Jazz received investigational new drug, or IND, application clearance from the FDA for JZP898 in July 2023 and initiated a Phase 1 clinical trial of JZP898 in the fourth quarter of 2023.
+In June 2024, we executed a transfer agreement, or the Transfer Agreement, to assign our rights in a development agreement with a contract manufacturer of JZP898 to Jazz.
+The execution of this Transfer Agreement was the last material performance obligation required of us under the Collaboration Agreement.
+As of the execution of the Transfer Agreement, we no longer have any material performance obligations under the Collaboration Agreement.